 We’re so excited you’ve joined the ProsperWorks family.
 ProsperWorks is a CRM your team will actually love to use.
-The best part is, we fit into your workflow, not the other way around.
+We fit into your workflow, not the other way around.
 Let’s get your system set up and customized to mirror your workflow!

 A lot of CRM’s use different terminology that refer to the same things.
 Below we'll go over the key ProsperWorks lingo.